vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 Our game supports keyboard and mouse inputs.
 Mouse is used to navigate the UI and the menus while the keyboard is used to move the player.
 The [PlayerController Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/74b7c59440e6e6b1f6f5a13922ce3baceec1f69a/Assets/Scripts/PlayerController.cs#L273) controls the player's movement.

 *2D Movement* - Use left and right arrow keys or alterantively A and D keys to move left and right.
+[Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/e9e920f251e2e24b06d651c82eec04ee1721fe61/Assets/Scripts/PlayerController.cs#L253)

 *Jump* - The space key is used to jump.
 Holding the space key longer will result in the player jumping higher.
+[Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/e9e920f251e2e24b06d651c82eec04ee1721fe61/Assets/Scripts/PlayerController.cs#L273)

 *Running* - Holding the Z key while moving will make the character move faster.
 Holding Z while jumping will make the character jump further.
+[Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/e9e920f251e2e24b06d651c82eec04ee1721fe61/Assets/Scripts/PlayerController.cs#L248)

-*Interacting with Portals* - Pressing the R key near a portal will allow the player to traverse through levels if they have collected the required number of gems.
+As the game may be slighlty challenging, we added cheat commands to test the game and try out different parts of the game.

 *Skip level* - Pressing the Control and F1 keys at the same time will allow the user to skip the current level.
+[Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/e9e920f251e2e24b06d651c82eec04ee1721fe61/Assets/Scripts/PlayerController.cs#L313)

-*Invinciblity* - Pressing the Control and F2 keys at the same time will enable a cheat mode to make the player become invulnerable to enemies and other obstacles.
+*Invinciblity* - Pressing the Control and F2 keys at the same time will enable a cheat mode to make the player become invulnerable to enemies and other obstacles.[Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/e9e920f251e2e24b06d651c82eec04ee1721fe61/Assets/Scripts/PlayerController.cs#L318)

 ## Game Logic